Furman Public Policy Scholarship Program

 - 1L summer: Furman Public Policy Scholars will have NYU Law School-funded public policy internships.

-- • 2L or 3L spring semester: All Furman Public Policy Scholars participate in NYU Law’s seminar on Communicating Academic Work to Policymakers, taught by Lily Batchelder, in which they work on translating their policy proposals into shorter written pieces (such as fact sheets, policy briefs, and op-eds) that are geared towards policymakers, thought leaders, and the press.
+- 2L or 3L spring semester: All Furman Public Policy Scholars are guaranteed placement in NYU Law’s Effectively Advocating for Policy Proposals, in which they will work on translating a policy proposal into shorter written pieces (such as op-eds, briefing materials, and social media posts) that are geared towards policymakers, thought leaders, and the media.

-- 3L fall semester in DC: All Furman Public Policy Scholars have the opportunity to spend a semester of their third year in Washington, DC, either in NYU Law's Legislative and Regulatory Process Clinic or in another policy position.
+3L fall semester: All Furman Public Policy Scholars have the opportunity to spend a semester of their third year in an externship, either through NYU Law's Legislative and Regulatory Process Clinic or another program.
 For certain students, the 3L semester may be an opportunity to work on a political campaign or initiative, with faculty supervision.

 - The Legislative and Regulatory Process Clinic is taught by former White House Counsel Robert Bauer and Sally Katzen, who held a number of senior positions in the Clinton administration.
 Students work four days a week in a federal agency or government office, and also attend a weekly seminar as well as special sessions with senior government officials and guest lecturers.